qbb84/qbb84.github.io/_posts/2023-05-01-ThreeJS-Project.md

 }
 ```

 The code above isn't correct, but why?
-Well, because the room is being set visible on every frame, which will cause strenuous load on the GPU and CPU - Imagine every time you walked downstairs, you ended up on top the stairs, after a while you're going to become tired, and as such, the website eventually will become unusable.
+Well, because the room is being set visible on every frame, which will cause strenuous load on the GPU and CPU - Imagine every time you walked downstairs, you ended up on top of the stairs, after a while you're going to become tired, and as such, the website eventually will become unusable.
 Let's dive deeper.

 ## Utilizing Big O Notation